 Logical; if TRUE

-removes NA
+removes NA values from x.

 values with 0 to all have a matching